michaelyinopen/control-flow-practise/README.md

 The pre-commit validation is saved as WarrantyCaseVerification in Comprehensive database, and has request and response saved in Budget database.

-# todo

-- Review readme and cross check with Wiki (Story is different)

 # Useful
 > With direct equalities on each of the columns in the key of the index, we can sort by the last column in the index.
 >